aosaimy/quran-pics/README.md

 Options:
-  --help         Show help                                             [boolean] --version      Show version number                                   [boolean] --out, -o      if set, image will be save to the given path, otherwise it will be
+  --help         Show help                                             [boolean] --version      Show version number                                   [boolean] --out, -o      if set, image will be saved to the given path, otherwise it will be
-                 output to standard output
-  --verbose, -v  print more details                             [default: false] --size, -s     the height of the output picture in pixels       [default: 200] --format, -f   the format of the picture.                     [default: "PNG"]
+                 outputted to standard output --verbose, -v  print more details                             [default: false] --size, -s     the height of the output picture in pixels       [default: 200] --format, -f   the format of the picture.                     [default: "PNG"] --color, -c    the color of the text.                     [default: "#000000"]
 ```

 ### In code: